vladimir-chernykh/ml-quality-cicd/README.md

   * Setup Docker

     The most recent installation instructions for Ubuntu can be found [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
-For the convenience purposes I would also recommend to enable docker management for non-root users (see [here](https://docs.docker.com/install/linux/linux-postinstall/)).
+For convenience purposes, I would also recommend enabling docker management for non-root users (see [here](https://docs.docker.com/install/linux/linux-postinstall/)).
 Be careful because it can lead to possible security issues.

   * Install make command-line tool